Proteomics Market 2026 – Market Size & Segments Analysis, Industry Trends, Manufacturers Analysis, Opportunities and Forecast 2036

 By Reagents Segment Review:

-Immunoassay reagents are the
+Immunoassay reagents are the primary instruments

-as pharmaceutical companies place more emphasis on biologics and antibody-drug
+pharmaceutical companies place more emphasis on biologics and antibody-drug

 conjugates (ADCs).